subhashay/FileEncryptor/README.md

 ### Folder details:

     input: All files under this folder will be encrypted/decrypted based on operation
-    output: Output files from ecryption on decryption
+    output: Output files from ecryption or decryption

 For Encryption you either provide a 44 character key inside '*input*' folder with file name '*key.txt*'.
 If it is not provided, the script will generate a key and use it.